youssef-mostafa25/pok-dex/README.md

 ### 2. Running the project:

 - Make sure you have Flutter installed on your system.
+- Open your preferred simulator/emulator.
+- Choose your simulator/emulator to be run in your IDE.
-- Execute the following command while in the cloned project directiory
+- Execute the following command while in the cloned project directiory.

 ```
 flutter run
 ```

+<a name="comp"></a>

 ## Compatibility:

 Available on both Android and iOS devices.

+<a name="credits"></a>

 ## Credits